 The workshops and materials are in English, but you can write in any language.
 I am a qualified ESOL teacher (English for speakers of other languages) and bring that experience to my workshops.

-Trans and gender non-binary folks are welcome and I will ask participants to share their preferred pronouns at the start of workshops.
+Trans and gender non-binary folks are welcome.
+At the start of sessions, I will invite all participants to share their preferred pronouns next to their name on Zoom.